Nationals vs. Braves Player Props Betting Odds

 Olson Stats

-- Olson heads into this matchup looking to extend his five-game hit streak.
-During his last five outings he is hitting .368 with a double, a home run, two walks and four RBI.
+- Olson brings a six-game streak with at least one hit into this matchup.
+In his last 10 outings he is hitting .333 with a double, two home runs, seven walks and eight RBI.

 Olson Recent Games